1.

 b) Differences in perception

-This may be influenced by people’s differences in orientation, exposure or
+This may be influenced by people’s differences in orientation,

 experience, knowledge, values, and the like.